Product Version: 9.3

-We recommend to delete corrupted recovery points as they may affect new data or data from other backups/recovery points, we recommend to do the following:
+Since corrupted recovery points may affect new data or data from other backups/recovery points, we recommend to do the following:

 - If the last recovery point is corrupted, run the job for the backup with the corrupted recovery point.
 NAKIVO Backup & Replication automatically rebuilds the last recovery point using the data from the source VM.

-- If the corrupted recovery point is not the last one:
+- If the corrupted point is not the last one: